Allergic conjunctivitis: Immunotherapy

 Allergen immunotherapy (AIT) treatment involves administering doses of allergens to accustom the body to substances that are generally harmless (pollen, house dust mites), thereby inducing specific long-term tolerance.
-Allergy immunotherapy can be administered orally (as sublingual tablets or sublingual drops), or by injections under the skin (subcutaneous).
+Allergy immunotherapy can be administered orally (as sublingual tablets or sublingual drops) or by injections under the skin (subcutaneous).
 Discovered by Leonard Noon and John Freeman in 1911, allergy immunotherapy represents the only causative treatment for respiratory allergies.

 Experimental research has targeted adhesion molecules known as selectins on epithelial cells.
 These molecules initiate the early capturing and margination of leukocytes from circulation.
-Selectin antagonists have been examined in preclinical studies, including cutaneous inflammation, allergy and ischemia-reperfusion injury.
-There are four classes of selectin blocking agents: (i) carbohydrate based inhibitors targeting all P-, E-, and L-selectins, (ii) antihuman selectin antibodies, (iii) a recombinant truncated form of PSGL-1 immunoglobulin fusion protein, and (iv) small-molecule inhibitors of selectins.
-Most selectin blockers have failed phase II/III clinical trials, or the studies were ceased due to their unfavorable pharmacokinetics or prohibitive cost.
+Selectin antagonists have been examined in preclinical studies, including cutaneous inflammation, allergy, and ischemia-reperfusion injury.
+There are four classes of selectin blocking agents: (i) carbohydrate-based inhibitors targeting all P-, E-, and L-selectins, (ii) antihuman selectin antibodies, (iii) a recombinant truncated form of PSGL-1 immunoglobulin fusion protein, and (iv) small-molecule inhibitors of selectins.
+Most selectin blockers have failed phase II/III clinical trials, or the studies were stopped due to their unfavorable pharmacokinetics or prohibitive cost.
 Sphingolipids, present in yeast like Saccharomyces cerevisiae and plants, have also shown mitigative effects in animal models of gene knockout mice.

 Epidemiology

 Allergic conjunctivitis occurs more frequently among those with allergic conditions, with the symptoms having a seasonal correlation.

-Allergic conjunctivitis is a frequent condition as it is estimated to affect 20 percent of the population on an annual basis and approximately one-half of these people have a personal or family history of atopy.
+Allergic conjunctivitis is a frequent condition as it is estimated to affect 20 percent of the population on an annual basis, and approximately one-half of these people have a personal or family history of atopy.

 Giant papillary conjunctivitis accounts for 0.5–1.0% of eye disease in most countries.